myConsciousness/atproto.dart/website/docs/lexicons/app/bsky/feed/getActorLikes.md

 ## #main

 Get a list of posts liked by an actor.
-Does not require auth.
+Requires auth, actor must be the requesting account.

 ### Parameters